lion-packages/bundle/README.md

 ### 3. MODELS
 The models are easy to implement.
 They must have the main class imported into `Model`, which initializes various functions and objects at the model level. <br>
-The rule for models is simple, in the constructor they must be initialized with the `$this->init()` function. <br>
+The rule for models is simple, in the constructor they must be initialized with the `$this->init()` function.
-You can create a model with the command.
 ```php
 namespace App\Models;